 My daydream of reclaiming the governorship isn’t on tap next year—perhaps just as well, since the GOP has lost five straight contests since 2004 for that seat and for U.S. Senate.
 So coloring the state a Republican red again in 14 months would mean winning the Colorado House and Senate, keeping or improving our 4–3 edge in congressional seats, and above all, delivering nine electoral votes against President Barack Obama.

 Can the Grand Old Party do that?
 Part of the answer will depend on organizational and fundraising efforts by young state chairman Ryan Call, elected last winter after veteran chairman *** Wadhams stood down.
-Part will depend on conservatives and moderates (like the two dozen ex–legislators from both camps at the luncheon) transcending our differences to unify in defeating Democrats.

 On those fronts, prospects seem good.
 On others, however, work is needed.
 After Call’s luncheon speech, Tancredo queried him about efforts on the right to match CoDA, the Colorado Democracy Alliance of nonprofit groups outside formal party ranks that has given the left such an advantage here in every cycle from 2004 to 2010.
 Nobody claims that one is solved yet.